nes-lab/shepherd-tools/shepherd_core/shepherd_core/data_models/readme.md

 ### real world models

-- !testbed
+- testbed
-- !observer
+- observer
-- !cape
+- cape
-- !target
+- target
-- !MCU
+- MCU

+## Pydantic-Pitfalls (<v2)

+- the fixture-inheritance-system must have a